 Assuming you’ve had a common internet disconnection problem for a few days, the likely culprit could be your router version.
 Reconnection is repeated.

 The software installed on your device may be incompatible.
 B. Services and patches that affect the network functionality of the system.
-Eventually it disconnects every time I try to connect to that particular device.
+Eventually, it disconnects every time I try to connect to that particular device.

-Additionally, older versions rarely support newer versions, so make sure they are both up to date and updated in a timely manner.
+Additionally, older versions rarely support newer versions, so make sure they are both up-to-date and updated in a timely manner.

 Solution